Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 # Notes and Observations
 Windows Server DOES NOT log Defender definition updates to Setup Event Log nor to Get-Hotfix.

-Defender updates are ALWAYS KB2267602 and then prefixed with a version number.
+Defender updates are ALWAYS KB2267602 and then suffixed with a version number.

 My investigation while writing this script found no instances of this KB in either Get-Hotix nor the Setup event log.